FrancisBaileyH/SearchTheSummits/README.md

 COORDINATOR_ACCESS_KEY=<Coordinator Access Key>
 WORKER_ENDPOINTS=http://page-indexing-worker:8080
 ```
 Right now, the IAM users are created manually, but this could be improved with some infrastructure as code in the future.
+All other resources are created programatically so it's only the IAM users we're concerned with for now.
 The environment variables are explained as follows:

 ### AWS_ACCESS_KEY + AWS_ACCESS_SECRET
 The IAM user that the PageIndexingWorker will use.
 It needs the following permission: